mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-ballot-1-0-0.md

 The "DID Ballot" DID Method Namespace is intended to supporting balloting (voting) across a broad range of _electoral systems_[42].

+>An electoral system or voting system is a set of rules that determine how elections and referendums are conducted and how their results are determined.[42]

 This specification defines the following:
 - "DID Ballot" Identifier Syntax and Construction
 - "DID Ballot" DID Document CRUD Abstract Interface